Discover your policy cash value in seconds:

 Finally, it may be more difficult for you to get replacement coverage in the future, especially if your health has declined.
 You may have to look at a term policy instead of one with cash value to get death benefit coverage at a reasonable cost.

 If you have term life insurance, you may be allowed to contact your life insurance carrier and convert your term coverage into a lesser amount of paid-up coverage.
 Then you can access the cash value in the policy using one of the methods listed here.
 But again, you will effectively forfeit your death benefit from your term policy, which can have a significant impact on your estate plan.

 You may also be able to find a friend or relative who needs coverage and would be willing to buy your policy.

 However, it is possible to sell a policy with little or no cash value.
 Once you have sold your policy, the buyer will assume responsibility for premium payments and his or her (or their) beneficiaries will receive the death benefit.

 The key benefit for the seller of a life insurance policy is that this form of transfer usually puts more money in the pocket of the seller than they would get by simply surrendering the policy.

 The amount that you walk away from could easily be two or three times the actual cash value.
-However, the taxation of this type of sale can be complex in many instances.
+However, the taxes on insurance settlements can be complex in many instances.
 The general rule of thumb is that any amount that you receive in excess of the cost basis of the policy (the total amount of premiums that you paid) will be taxed as ordinary income.
 But it would be wise to consult with your tax advisor before selling your policy, as there can be many minute issues that can impact your taxes for that year.

 Things to Consider With Selling Your Life Insurance Policy